-Korea is a country that combines so much natural beauty, spirituality & magic, and hustle and bustle of high-tech, metropolitan life.
+Korea is a country that combines so much of natural beauty, spirituality, magic, and hustle and bustle of high-tech, metropolitan life.
 While it is a popular traveling destination, there are so many hidden experiences, stories, and magic that you won't experience through the conventional tourist route.

-This intimate group travel is an opportunity to experience Korea through me, how I like to experience and visit Korea - little bit of touristy stuff, little bit of local stuff, a lot of authentic Korean food and culture, and the exposure to the spiritual/magical powers of the land.
+This intimate group travel is an opportunity to experience Korea with me, in the same way I like to experience and visit Korea - little bit of touristy stuff, little bit of local stuff, a lot of authentic Korean food & culture, and the exposure to the spiritual/magical powers of the land.

 Welcome to Korea.
 You will be arriving at Seoul/Incheon ICN Airport.
-All arrivals should be in the afternoon or early evening, and the airport transfer will be provided.
+Please book a flight to arrive on Saturday afternoon or early evening.

-Once we arrive at our lodging, we will chill, get to know one another, catch up, and enjoy a group dinner at a nearby restaurant specializing in traditional Korean cuisine.
+Once we are all checked in, we can chill, get to know one another, get familiar with the nearby area, then enjoy a group dinner at a nearby restaurant specializing in traditional Korean cuisine.

-After getting up and having a light breakfast at the house or a nearby cafe, we will explore the palaces and surrounding historic areas in the center of Seoul.
+After getting up and having a light breakfast at the hotel, we will explore the palaces and surrounding historic areas in the center of Seoul.

 Instead of long, boring narrated tours, we will simply walk, pause, and explore these beautiful sites at our own leisure.
 Even then, this will be a lot of walking - wear comfortable shoes!
 Actually, wear comfortable shoes everyday in Korea.